ChuaShaoCong/battery-health-monitoring/README.md

 ## Troubleshooting

 If you encounter any issues, make sure you have the required permissions to read battery information and write files in the folder containing the script.
 Also, check that your macOS version is supported by the script.
 The Terminal commands used in the script may change over time as macOS gets updated, so you might need to look for updated commands if you're using a newer version of macOS.

+## Why is this needed?
+The macOS System Information solely provides information on the current state of the battery, and doesn't preserve a historical log.
+This script extracts and logs the data daily to enable better tracking of the battery's health over time and detect any issues or degradation